LSU–Mississippi State football rivalry

-The LSU–Mississippi State football rivalry, sometimes informally known as “Cowbells vs Cajuns” is an American college football rivalry between the LSU Tigers and Mississippi State Bulldogs.
-Both universities are founding members of the Southeastern Conference (SEC), and are currently members of the SEC West with a total of 113 meetings.
-This rivalry is LSU's longest and Mississippi State's second behind the Egg Bowl against the University of Mississippi.
-LSU leads the series 74–38–3.
+The LSU–Mississippi State football rivalry, sometimes informally known as Cowbells vs. Cajuns, is an American college football rivalry between the LSU Tigers and Mississippi State Bulldogs.
+Both universities are founding members of the Southeastern Conference (SEC).
+With a total of 117 meetings, this rivalry is LSU's longest and Mississippi State's second-longest behind the Egg Bowl (vs. Ole Miss).
+The first meeting was in 1896 with LSU leading the series overall with a record of 75–36–3.

 History

 From 1923 to 1930, every game was played in the state of Mississippi, and LSU hosted every game from 1934 to 1957, and only four games in the series were played outside of Baton Rouge from 1934 to 1973 in order for State to realize a larger gate by playing at Tiger Stadium, which had a much larger capacity than the Bulldogs' home fields in Starkville and Jackson.

-When the SEC expanded in 1992, the matchup with LSU and Mississippi State was not played in November like it had since 1947 and has only been played once in the month of November since.

-LSU has dominated most of the series since 1985 losing only six games with the most current loss in 2020, when the then-unranked Bulldogs defeated #6 LSU in Baton Rouge, 44-34.
+Due to SEC expansion, the schools will not play each other in 2024 and 2025, the first break in the series since 1943, when the Maroons did not field a team during World War II.
+The 2024 season marked the first time since 1925 the schools did not meet in a season in which both fielded a team.